JieunKwon/React_Redux_counter/README.md

           }
         }, initialState);

-> Show the app with DevTools of Chrome
+> Show the app

+Using DevTools of Chrome, we can see status of number state

 <img src="img/counter.PNG" width="600px">